-In this guide, you will learn more about cannabigerol, known as CBG, the potential health benefits of this cannabinoid, how to decarb CBG flower, and how to make CBG oil at home following a simple oil infusion process.
+Are you ready to make a homemade cannabis oil product that may be able to help with energy, focus, and mental clarity?
+In this guide, you will learn more about cannabigerol, known as CBG, how to buy and then decarb CBG flower, and how to make CBG oil at home following a simple oil infusion process.

 A finished bottle of homemade CBG oil